TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 Provide a detailed timeline, including all major deadlines and tasks.
 This should be illustrated with a professional Gantt chart.

+## Specific Implications

+Explain the implications of solving the problem for the customer.
+After reading this section, the reader should understand the tangible benefits and the worthiness of the proposed work.

 ## Broader Implications, Ethics, and Responsibility as Engineers

 Consider the project’s broader impacts in global, economic, environmental, and societal contexts.
 Identify potential negative impacts and propose mitigation strategies.
 Detail the ethical considerations and responsibilities each team member bears as an engineer.